All Episodes

 I'm one of millions of people that are PO'd right now.

-The filth that's in power right now, its only objective is the rule over and control by any means necessary, and the election was proof of that.
+The filth that's in power right now, its only objective is to rule over and control by any means necessary.

 I don't know what else to do.

-I'll run through the short list.
+Listen, I'll run through the short list.

-You know, simple voter ID, which exists in the state of Delaware, Joe Biden is what, been a senator a thousand years, and he's yet to even lift a finger to change his restrictive laws.
+You know, simple voter ID, which exists in the state of Delaware, Joe Biden has, what, been a senator a thousand years, and he's yet to even lift a finger to change his restrictive laws.

-But you know, what why would he call Georgia's law far more inclusive, far more accessibility, far less restrictive than Delaware, Jim Crow 2.0, because that that is a way to gain power.
+But, you know, why would he call Georgia's law far more inclusive, far more accessibility, far less restrictive than Delaware, Jim Crow 2.0?

-Packing the courts a way to get power.
+Packing the courts, a way to get power.

-Uh ending the legislative filibuster, a way to get power.
+Ending the legislative filibuster, a way to get power.

-DC statehood, a way to get power.
+D.C. statehood, a way to get power.

 And if we wait till 2022, it's too late.

-And and at that point, I don't know where you get integrity in elections going forward, but you raise a lot of good points, Adam.
+And at that point, I don't know where you get integrity in elections going forward, but you raise a lot of good points, Adam.

-Um it's it's a chilled atmosphere out here, I can tell you that.
+I can tell you that.

 But it can't be one that gets you down.